kvarak/dnd/docs/_Classes/barbarian.md

 You are proficient with ***Strength*** and ***Constitution*** saving throws.

 #### Skills
-**Class Skills:** Animal handling, Herbalism, Nature, Physique, Survival and Swimming
+**Class Skills:** Animal handling, Herbalism, Nature, Perception, Physique, Survival and Swimming

 **Skill Points:** You gain 2 skill points at 1st level.